brucelowekamp/envoyproxyhacking/envoy-dynamic/README.md

   and adds podscanner.py + python runtime.
 Otherwise the service config comes in via k8 deployment tooling (envoy-deploy.yaml adds podscanner.yaml when creating the service).

+podscanner.py (in the envoy image) is the key logic for updating the config.
+It polls the k8 api-server every 5 seconds and writes out config files that establishes a "Cluster" for each pod in the Service in addition to the standard cluster that balances across all of the pods.
+It then creates listener filters to route appropriately based on the header.

 ## Example